 In a spark coil transmitting set, this condenser is usually made up of a number of sheets of thick tin foil, separated by sheets of window glass.
-Directions for the construction of a condenser of this type are given on page 254.
-For use with a transmitting set employing a 110-volt A. C. transformer of 1⁄2 to 1 K.W. capacity, plate glass separators should be used.
+Directions for the construction of a condenser of this type are given on page 226.
+For use with a transmitting set employing a 110-volt A. C. transformer of $\frac{1}{4}$ to 1 K.W. capacity, plate glass separators should be used.

-Sheets of mica are very often used instead of glass in transmitting condensers, but in any of the foregoing types, if one of the insulating sheets is punctured by the high voltage, considerable inconvenience is caused by having to take apart the condenser (which is very often immersed in oil or paraffin) to replace the punctured sheet.
+Sheets of mica are very often used instead of glass in transmitting condensers, but in any of the foregoing types, if one of the insulating sheets is punctured by the high voltage, considerable inconvenience is caused by having to take apart the condenser (which is very often immersed in oil or paraffin) to replace the punctured \leq sheet.

-A better arrangement is that of Fig. 99.-A TRANSMITTING using either transmitting condenser jars, or some other form of transmitting condenser made up in separate units.
+A better arrangement is that of FIG. 88.-A TRANSMITTING using either transmitting con- CONDENSER MADE UP OF JARS. denser jars, or some other form of transmitting condenser made up in separate units.
 Then if one of the units is punctured, it is a simple matter to replace it.